karlhulme/jsonotron/readme.md

-validTestCases | An optional array of values that should be accepted as valid. invalidTestCases | An optional array of values that should be rejected as invalid. jsonSchema | A json schema object. referencedSchemaTypes | An optional string array naming the schema types that are referenced by the jsonSchema. referencedEnumTypes | An optional string array naming the enum types that are referenced by the jsonSchema.
+validTestCases | An optional array of values that should be accepted as valid. invalidTestCases | An optional array of values that should be rejected as invalid. jsonSchema | A json schema object.

 You can reference other schema types and enum types as needed.